Arayat, Pampanga: Tourism

 There are many examples of tourist attractions in Arayat.
-Some examples include the 100 Steps, Mount Arayat Day hike, and the Palm Cabanas Resort.
+Some examples include the 100 Steps, the Mount Arayat Day hike, and the Palm Cabanas Resort.
 It receives about 33,000 visitors a year, ranging from relatives that come to visit family, to people that want to explore new cultures.
 Located in Poblacion, there is also the Santa Catalina de Alejandria church.
-It has features that have close similarities to the Renaissance.
+It has features that have close similarities to buildings found in the Renaissance.

 History

 Early days

 Arayat Pampanga began as a small village that was formed way before the Spanish Colonial Era.
-While there have been many theories about who and where the town officially started, most locals believe that the city was founded by prince Balatagas of the Madjaphit empire.
+While there have been many theories about who and where the town officially started, most locals believe that the city was founded by prince Balatagas of the Madjapahit.

 During its start, most citizens were farmers.
 This is how Arayat got most of its tax dollars.
 Agriculture also still plays an important role in the GDP of Arayat.
 In 1579, Arayat was considered to be the best Spanish settlements in Pampanga.
 During the 1600s, Arayat became a fort for Spanish conquest.
 The first mission was established in 1590 by Fray Juan de Valderama.
 By the 1850s, however, New Barangays have formed and added up to a total of 11 barangays.